Breast Cancer Screening

 - MRI of the breast may be used for women at high risk for breast cancer, typically because of a strong family history of the disease.

 - Ultrasound of the breast may be used for women who are at high risk for breast cancer and unable to undergo an MRI examination or women who are pregnant and should not be exposed to x-rays used in mammography.
-Ultrasound of the breast is also used to screen women who have dense breast tissue, meaning there are a lot of ducts, glands, fibrous tissue and less fat making it harder to find cancers with traditional mammography.
+Ultrasound of the breast can also be used to screen women who have dense breast tissue, meaning there are a lot of ducts, glands, fibrous tissue and less fat making it harder to find cancers with traditional mammography.

 Who should consider breast cancer screening – and why?